-36.5 / A Durational Performance with the Sea (2013 – 2022) is a series of participatory performance works and video artworks created by Sarah Cameron Sunde that engage people on personal, local, and global scales in conversations around deep time and sea-level rise.
-It began with a poetic gesture – standing in water for 12 hours and 48 minutes while the tide rose and fell on her body – and has grown into a complex, collaborative, evolving series of works spanning nine years and six continents.
-By executing these works in waters around the world in both a live form and video form, we hope that each individual that encounters the project will consider our contemporary relationship to water, as individuals, in community, and as a civilization.
+36.5 / A Durational Performance with the Sea (2013 – 2022) is a series of nine site-specific participatory performance works and video artworks created by Sarah Cameron Sunde that engage people on personal, local, and global scales in conversations around deep time, embodiment, and sea-level rise.
+It began with an impulsive poetic gesture in response to Hurricane Sandy’s impact on New York City – standing in water for 12 hours and 48 minutes while the tide rose and fell on her body – and has grown into a complex, collaborative, evolving series of works spanning nine years and six continents.
+By creating these multi-disciplinary artworks in bodies of water around the world, we hope that each individual that encounters the project will consider their contemporary relationship to water, as individuals, in community, as a civilization, and as a species.

-Each work in the series consists of deep community engagement, a live performance event, a time-lapse video, a long-form cinematic video work , and varied ephemera from a different coastal location.
+Each work in the series consists of deep community engagement, a live participatory performance event, a time-lapse video, a long-form cinematic video work , and varied ephemera from a different coastal location.

 “I travel to a location threatened by sea-level rise to stand in a tidal area for a full tidal cycle, usually 12-13 hours; water engulfs my body and then recedes again.
 The tide tracks time on my body viscerally, and functions as a metaphor for the changing environment.
 The water is my collaborator and the risks are real.
 I stay present in the sensations, attempt to embody the ocean and find a way to endure the struggle.
-The public is invited to stand in the water with me for however long they like and to participate in performing a series of physical gestures from the shore, creating a human clock that communicates to me each hour that passes.”
+The public is invited to stand in the water with me for however long they like and to participate in performing a series of artistic interventions and gestures from the shore, creating a human clock that communicates to me each hour that passes.”
 (Sunde)

 Nine 36.5 works have been created with communities around the world.
 Starting with 36.5 / North Sea in 2015, each performance was filmed in real time from multiple perspectives and then translated into a multi-channel video installation that can be shared with a much wider audience into the future.

 36.5 / Bass Harbor, Maine (2013)